B1Z0N/iahr/README.md

   4. like previous one, but all non-admin commands: `.allowusr`

+  5. allow all users to run a command: `.allowusr * help`

 * `allowchat`

   1. allow chat to run a command: `.allowchat strawberry_fields_forever help` or `.allowchat chat=starwbery_fields_forever cmd=help`